 About the Book

 Bluebelle and Elephant vie to become president of the zoo, but can their friendship survive the presidential race?
 Lyrically written with a healing message, Red, White, and Bluebelle explores differences in campaign platforms and the importance of voting.
-Based upon the Liberal vs. Conservative presidential platforms, children will chuckle at the memorable text while adults will recognize the deeper context and symbolism.
+Based upon the Democrat vs. Republican presidential platforms, children will chuckle at the memorable text while adults will recognize the deeper context and symbolism.

 About the Author